 Overview of Operations, 11 September 2010, 1 minute SRSO, Southeast U.S.

 NOAA GOES-15 SRSO were requested by the NASA/MSFC Earth Science Office to support research in algorithm development related to applications of future space-based geostationary lightning mapping systems (NOAA GOES-R Lightning Mapper (GLM)) in high-impact weather events.
-The satellite data combined with ground-based radar and lightning networks provide a robust means of examining cell evolution, including relationships among cloud kinematic, microphysics and lightning properties.
+The satellite data combined with ground-based radar and lightning networks provide a robust means of examining cell evolution, including relationships among cloud kinematic, microphysics, and lightning properties.

-Operations on 11 September 2010, were centered over North Central Alabama with the goal of monitoring convective growth and decay.
+Operations on 11 September 2010 were centered over North Central Alabama with the goal of monitoring convective growth and decay.
 In particular the objective of the day was to coordinate 1-minute GOES-15 scans with unique, high temporal, ground based measurements from the North Alabama Lightning Mapping Array (NALMA; Koshak et al. 2004), and the Advanced Radar for Meteorological and Operational Research (ARMOR; Petersen et al. 2007) C-band dual polarimetric radar.

 Since most lightning casualties occur during the developing and dissipating portions of most thunderstorms, one important objective of current lightning research is better Nowcasting of lightning initiation and cessation.
 Figures 7.1 and 7.2 display a small isolated thunderstorm located just west of Huntsville between 1810 and 1850 UTC.
 Figure 7.2 is a sequence of ARMOR images at an elevation of 11.4° (height ≈ 6 km and temperature ≈ -10°C at range of interest) using horizontal reflectivity (Z), differential reflectivity (ZDR) and correlation coefficient (ρhv) at 1817 (A-C), 1820 (D-F), and 1822 UTC (G-I).
 At 1817 UTC the cell of interest had a well developed ZDR column (4 dB), with a dip in ρhv (≈0.90) in a region of moderate-to-high Z (35-50 dBZ), which is indicative of large supercooled rain drops, likely in the early stages of freezing.
 The cloud top temperature for this cell was near 261 K, and no lightning was present within the storm.
 At 1820 UTC, the ZDR column began to glaciate, as ZDR became smaller and a prominent lowering of ρhv continued, indicating mixed-phase precipitation (rain and frozen drops).
 By 1822 UTC, the glaciation of the supercooled raindrop column was likely complete, as suggested by the moderate Z (35-45 dBZ), low ZDR (< 1 dB) and high ρhv (≥ 0.98).

 During the period from 1820-1822 UTC, the cloud top temperature dropped 1 K to 260 K. Between 1822 and 1829 UTC the cloud top cooled at a more rapid rate, as the temperature dropped to 257 K. At 1829 UTC the first lightning flashes from the thunderstorm were observed by the NALMA.
-The cloud top temperature continues to fall over the next 12 minutes and reaches a minimum of 238 K by 1841 UTC.
+The cloud top temperature continued to fall over the next 12 minutes and reached a minimum of 238 K by 1841 UTC.
 During this period, the total flash rate for the thunderstorm peaked at 7 flashes per minute, and the thunderstorm top grew from 13 km to just below 15 km (Figure 7.1).
 At 1845 UTC the thunderstorm collapsed and the final two lightning flashes are observed soon after.
 Similar observations of decreasing cloud top temperatures prior to lightning initation were observed in several other thunderstorm cells from this day (e.g., Figure 7.3).
 Minimum temperatures observed just prior to the first flash in each storm ranged from 249-257 K.